brown9804/BeginnersCodeHub/README.md

 ----------

-This folder contains some examples of how certain properties and algorithm implementations work using the Python language.
-All steps are commented.
+This repository contains examples of various algorithms implemented in Python, C, and other languages.
+The main goal of this repository is to provide insights and help beginners understand the basics of algorithms.